Crash of a Beechcraft D18S in Sarir

 Circumstances:

 En route from Tobruk to Athens, the crew encountered technical problems with the fuel supply system.
-The captain attempted to ditch the aircraft off Gavdos Island, south of Crete.
+The captain ditched the airplane off Gavdos Island, south of Crete.
 All occupants were rescued while the aircraft was lost.
-The aircraft was carrying the military registration MM60666 as well.
+The airplane was also carrying the military registration MM60666.

 Crew: